Contrasting Velo3D (VLD) & Its Rivals

 |2.44

-Velo3D currently has a consensus price target of $6.50, suggesting a potential upside of 162.10%.
-As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 51.75%.
-Given Velo3D’s higher possible upside, equities analysts clearly believe Velo3D is more favorable than its peers.
+Velo3D presently has a consensus target price of $6.50, suggesting a potential upside of 162.10%.
+As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 51.66%.
+Given Velo3D’s higher probable upside, equities research analysts plainly believe Velo3D is more favorable than its competitors.

-This table compares Velo3D and its peers revenue, earnings per share and valuation.
+This table compares Velo3D and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue